 What do people's faces tell us about them and the times they lived in?
-This seminar on portraiture and social identity begins with ancient Egypt and Rome, but emphasizes the wealth of Renaissance and Baroque portraiture.
+This seminar on portraiture and social identity begins with ancient Egypt and Rome but emphasizes the wealth of Renaissance and Baroque portraiture.
 Topics include marriage and family portraits, ruler imagery, gender of artist and subject, self-portraits, children's portraits, and the psychology of the portrait.
 Prerequisite: sophomore standing or permission.
-Not offered in 2021-22. (w, x, AES, MOD)
+Not offered in 2022-23. (w, x, AES, MOD)

-ART 354: MARRIAGE, CHILDBIRTH, AND DEATH IN THE ITALIAN RENAISSANCE (4) Department

-This lecture/seminar course examines works of art that commemorated important transitions in the lives of wealthy people in the ritualistic society of 15th-century Italy.
-Topics include representations of marriage, childbirth, and death in painting, sculpture, and decorative art, as well as specialized objects such as marriage chests and birth trays.
+ART 354: MARRIAGE, CHILDBIRTH, AND DEATH IN THE ITALIAN RENAISSANCE (4) Department in painting, sculpture, and decorative art, as well as specialized objects such as marriage chests and birth trays.
 Also listed as GWS 354.
 Prerequisite: sophomore standing or permission.
-Not offered in 2021-22.
+Not offered in 2022-23.
 (AES, PRE)